omermustekiin/University_and_Courses/README.md

 * #### SOFTWARE ARCHITECTURE AND DESING

-     This section includes the topics and documents we covered in the Software Archiecture and Design lesson i took by the University.
+     This section includes the topics and cpp projects/documents we covered in the Software Archiecture and Design lesson i took by the University.

 * #### ADVANCED JAVA